pierre-roth/rstar-arc/weekly_progress_report.md

   - *Potentially look into using a bigger model for the initial fine-tuning data generation*

 - **Work done**:
-  - Update prompt to include one more example and made choosing the number of examples simpler
+  - Update prompt to include two more examples of varying difficulty and made choosing the number of examples simpler
+  - Switched the whole project from printing to logging

 - **Issues and Questions**:
   - (To be updated soon)